mconsole/The-People-Search/README.md

 # The-People-Search
 ASP.NET MVC application for searching user information in a database or adding a new user.
+The applications makes use of the Microsoft stack using an MVC front end, an ASP.NET Web API and a MS SQL database.
+The project also makes use of services and tools such as Dapper (ORM), Bootstrap 4 and jQuery (UI) and Amazon Web Services (RDS).

 ## Project Status
 This application was build simply as a demo / test for the purposes of displaying experience with full stack development on the Microsoft stack.
 Due to this, the project will not be hosted / put into a production state at this time.